 A surgical history record form is filled in real details.
 We can’t miss any smallest of the details because this highly affects future surgeries and their outcomes.

 For example, if a surgeon knows the past surgical history of the patient, he knows what to expect in the next surgery and can communicate the same to his patients.
+The outcome of surgeries is always different in different surgical records.
+It is also important to know any events in the last surgery and provides sufficient information to avoid repetition of the events in the presently planned surgery.

-After establishing the identity, surgical history is written in the chronological order.
-Most recent surgeries are mentioned first and oldest surgery is written at the last.
-Some surgical history forms are in tabulated form as this one which makes it easy to know the history of patient at one glance.
+After establishing the identity, surgical history is written in chronological order.
+Most recent surgeries are mentioned first and the oldest surgery is written at the last.
+Some surgical history forms are in tabulated form as this one which makes it easy to know the history of a patient at one glance.